chrisnajman/one-page-site-template/README.md

    2. `git commit -m "First commit"`
    3. `git remote add origin [SSH Url]`
    4. `git push origin master`
-5. For Git Pages see "Publishing to Git Pages from /dist folder", below.
+5. For Github-pages see "Publishing to Github-pages from /dist folder", below.

 ## npm commands
 Once installed it is advisable to check if all the packages are up to date by running: